ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 <a name="start"></a>
 ### Getting started with Msprime

 To perform simulations with Msprime, we are going to write a script in Python, and we will execute this script on the command line.
-The script can be written with a text editor available on Saga such as Emacs, Vim, or Nano, or it can be written with a GUI text editor on a local computer; but then it will always need to be uploaded to Saga before it can be executed.
-Commands given here assume that Emacs is used as a text editor on Saga; for other text editors, simply replace "emacs" with "vim" or "nano" in the commands given below.
+The script can be written with a text editor available on Saga such as Emacs, Vim, or Nano.

-* Start editing a new script named `simulate_data.py` by typing
+* Write a new script on Saga that is named `simulate_data.py` and has the following content:

-		emacs simulate_data.py

-* Then, write the following lines to the new script:

 		import msprime
 		ts = msprime.sim_ancestry(2)

-* Save and close the script (if using Emacs, the rather complicated key combination to do so is Ctrl-X Ctrl-S Ctrl-X Ctrl-C).

 * Load a module for Python: